From $95K to $185K in 40 Weeks Without Paid Ads: The Organic Marketing Strategy

 Final lever: partnerships.

-Lukas realized: His clients hired him for product management, but they also hired designers, engineers, GTM consultants, and fractional COOs.
+Lukas realized his clients hired him for product management, but they also brought in designers, engineers, GTM consultants, and fractional COOs.

-What if he partnered with best-in-class providers in complementary areas?
-Mutual referrals.
-Shared audience.
-Co-created value.
+What if he partnered with best-in-class providers in those complementary areas—trading mutual referrals, sharing audiences, and co-creating value?

-Mapped his client ecosystem.
-Who else did clients hire before, during, or after working with him?
+He mapped his client ecosystem and asked a simple question: who else do clients hire before, during, or after working with him?

 Identified 5 key partners: